Your donations matter so much.

 In 2017 we launched a £4.5 million appeal to develop a world-class Cancer Research Programme and in May 2019 we were thrilled to announce that, thanks to the tremendous support of many donors, we reached this ambitious target.
 We cannot thank you enough.

 Whether you gave £10 or £1 million, it has made a difference.
-It has allowed us to expand our team of researchers with Professor Valerie Speirs, seen in our cover image, joining us as Chair in Molecular Oncology in 2018.
+It has allowed us to expand our team of researchers with Professor Valerie Speirs joining us as Chair in Molecular Oncology in 2018.
 The research that you support will help ensure that cancer patients at the new ANCHOR Centre and Baird Family Hospital will receive the finest care.

-Also featuring in our cover photograph is volunteer fundraiser Elaine Shallcross.
-Earlier in the year, the entire Development & Alumni Relations team was devastated when Elaine lost her battle against cancer.
+Seen alongside Professor Speirs above and with her skateboard below is volunteer fundraiser Elaine Shallcross.
+Last year, the entire Development & Alumni Relations team was devastated when Elaine lost her battle against cancer.
 She was one of the many supporters who helped us reach our target which was particularly important for Elaine and to which she was completely dedicated.
 She lost both her parents to cancer, has a brother who has been successfully treated and was herself diagnosed with breast cancer in 2018.

 Before losing her brave fight against this horrible and indiscriminate disease, Elaine set herself a target of raising £10,000 for the University’s breast cancer research by knitting and selling a beautiful range of ‘Bressie Beanie’ hats and other items such as fingerless gloves and ear-warmers, as well as a range of gorgeous baby items.
 Also, with her 69th birthday approaching, she committed to practising and performing a skateboarding trick for her birthday.
 Her #SHUVITCANCER campaign was an unbelievable success with a whole new audience now interested in her fundraising which had reached almost £40,000 at the time of her death.